 You may want to consider not drinking alcohol or misusing drugs to decrease your chance of engaging in practices that could result in an STI.
 Keep in mind that sharing intravenous needles or syringes is never a good idea and could increase the risk of HIV exposure.

 If your partner is showing signs of alcohol or drug misuse, consider seeking professional help.

 Before entering the dating scene, it’s important you understand the warning signs of domestic violence.
-Gay and bisexual men are at risk for intimate partner violence, domestic violence, or stalking at equal or greater rates than heterosexual men, according to the National Intimate Partner and Sexual Violence Survey.
+Gay and bisexual men are at risk for intimate partner violence, domestic violence, or stalking at than heterosexual men, according to the National Intimate Partner and Sexual Violence Survey.
 Twenty-six percent of gay men and 37 percent of bisexual men will be victims of such violence by an intimate partner in their lifetime.

 You should reach out for help if a partner hurts you or threatens you with physical violence.
 Other warning signs of domestic violence include:

 - statements that violence is normal in a relationship